 * Where to kite-surfing in Mui Ne:

-- Mui Ne beach: light wind, when wind speed increase, short breaks happen.
+– Mui Ne beach: light wind, when wind speed increases, short breaks happen.
 Very crowded during peak season

-- Hom Rom (The Cemetery & Malibu): not for beginners, large swells, wave breaks are too far off beach
+– Hom Rom (The Cemetery & Malibu): not for beginners, large swells, and wave breaks are too far off the beach

-- Suoi Nuoc Beach: good sweel, straight on-shore wind
+– Suoi Nuoc Beach: good steel, straight on-shore wind

 – Turtle island: clean waves, flat-water

 Ninh Binh: Dance of Rivers and Mountains

 It’s rare for a destination to be a world heritage for both natural and cultural values and Ninh Binh, located just 90 kilometers south of Hanoi, is one.

 You’ll find in Ninh Binh a harmonious complex of natural spectacular embracing the sacred and mysterious temples and pagodas.
 Hike up the Lying Dragon Mount at Mua cave (Hang Mua) to take in the wonderful lookout point.
 Hire a boat to get in the middle of water and cliffs in Van Long Nature Reserve.
 Come to Tam Coc in harvest season for the golden floating rice fields on Ngo Dong riversides.
 And Trang An, for the views of ‘Ha Long on land’ as it’s called.